tsmith512/blogpost-email/README.md

 ![Google Apps Script: New Project](images/gscript-new.png)

 This is just JavaScript, but it runs server-side within Google Apps and can be run on regular intervals or on specific triggers.
+You do not have to be logged in with a window open to make this work!

 ### Step 1: Migrate Filters to JavaScript for More Power